Spyro: The Legend of Spyro reboot trilogy (2006–08)

-Spyro Reignited Trilogy (2018)
+Spyro Reignited Trilogy and Spyro: A Realm Beyond (2018–present)

 Discussions around the relaunch of Spyro began as early as 2014.
 In a July 2014 interview with The Daily Telegraph, Sony Computer Entertainment CEO, Andrew House stated that his team was considering bringing Spyro back.
 House stated that he believed video gamers would be interested in revisiting a character from their youth.
 Later that same year, Insomniac Games CEO Ted Price also stated that making a new Spyro game was a possibility.
 In 2017, developer Vicarious Visions stated that they were aware of how high the popular demand was for a revival of the classic Spyro series.
 In a statement they said, "just keep asking".
 Spyro Reignited Trilogy was officially announced on 5 April 2018 and was originally going to be released on 21 September 2018 for PlayStation 4 and Xbox One, before being delayed to 13 November 2018.
 The game was developed by Toys for Bob and was ported to Microsoft Windows and Nintendo Switch, with a release date of 3 September 2019.

+During the Xbox Games Showcase on June 7, 2026, a brand-new Spyro game, titled Spyro: A Realm Beyond, was announced.
+It is being developed by Toys for Bob, and is currently set to be released in 2027.